Cuphea lanceolata ‘Purple Passion’

-Plants of the World Online by Kew currently lists 257 species in the Cuphea genus (as of 1-19-21 when this page was updated).
+As of 12-2-21 when this page was last updated, Plants of the World Online by Kew currently lists 255 species in the Cuphea genus.
 It is a member of the plant family Lythraceae with 28 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought seeds of the Cuphea lanceolata ‘Purple Passion’ from Baker Creek Heirloom Seeds in the spring of 2012.
 They germinated very well and I had enough to transplant along the brick sidewalk going through the garden in the backyard, in the bed on the west side of the garden, and in the bed along the west sunroom.
 The plants grow at least 2′ tall and they prefer to be allowed to meander through the other plants.
 The stems are multi-branching, so soon, if you allow them to do as they please, it will look like you have a mass planting.
 The flowers of ‘Purple Passion’ are dark purple.
 They have 6 petals, 2 are large and 4 are small.
 The two larger petals look like ears.
 The stems and leaves feel sticky and will stick to each other and to other plants.

 The flowers are small and taking good photos was kind of difficult.